 Academic Probation - A student who fails to maintain a cumulative TJC GPA of 2.0 or higher is placed on academic probation.
-The student may continue to enroll while on probation but is limited to no more than 13 semester hours without prior approval.

 Suspension - Students on academic probation who do not earn a semester GPA of 2.0 or higher in the next semester of enrollment will be placed on academic suspension.